Towards Adversarial-Resilient Deep Neural Networks for False Data Injection Attack Detection in Power Grids: Abstract

 \section{Abstract}

-False data injection attack (FDIA) is a critical security issue in power system state estimation.
-In recent years, machine learning (ML) techniques, especially deep neural networks (DNNs), have been proposed in the literature for FDIA detection.
-However, they have not considered the risk of adversarial attacks, which were shown to be threatening to DNN's reliability in different ML applications.
-In this paper, we evaluate the vulnerability of DNNs used for FDIA detection through adversarial attacks and study the defensive approaches.
-We analyze several representative adversarial defense mechanisms and demonstrate that they have intrinsic limitations in FDIA detection.
-We then design an adversarial-resilient DNN detection framework for FDIA by introducing random input padding in both the training and inference phases.
-Extensive simulations based on an IEEE standard power system show that our framework greatly reduces the effectiveness of adversarial attacks while having little impact on the detection performance of the DNNs.
+False data injection attacks (FDIAs) pose a significant security threat to power system state estimation.
+To detect such attacks, recent studies have proposed machine learning (ML) techniques, particularly deep neural networks (DNNs).
+However, most of these methods fail to account for the risk posed by adversarial measurements, which can compromise the reliability of DNNs in various ML applications.
+In this paper, we present a DNN-based FDIA detection approach that is resilient to adversarial attacks.
+We first analyze several adversarial defense mechanisms used in computer vision and show their inherent limitations in FDIA detection.
+We then propose an adversarial-resilient DNN detection framework for FDIA that incorporates random input padding in both the training and inference phases.
+Our simulations, based on an IEEE standard power system, demonstrate that this framework significantly reduces the effectiveness of adversarial attacks while having a negligible impact on the DNNs' detection performance.